wavesoft/eilos/docs/Preset Development.md

 Typically these are configuration files that will be later passed as arguments to the commands you are going to invoke through thea actions.

-Each preset file is typicall placed in the `src/files` directory and similar to the configuration options, we can use the `DefinePresetFile` helper to define them.
+Each preset file is typically placed in the `src/files` directory and similar to the configuration options, we can use the `DefinePresetFile` helper to define them.

 For example, let's create a definition for webpack in `src/files/webpack.config.ts`: